Not having children

 The seminal book arguing that it’s better not to have children is David Benetar’s Better Never to Have Been: The Harms of Coming into Existence (Oxford, 2006).
-It’s a serious work of consequentialist philosophy, but an accessible and compelling read.
+It’s both a serious work of consequentialist philosophy and an accessible and compelling read.

 In 2020 The Guardian ran a whole series on not having children.